 CFD tells us what the performance of the engine will be like.
 FEA tells us how safe the engine will be.
 If either of these analyses indicate an issue in the design – whether it results in reduced performance or insufficient factor of safety – we return to the design and make alterations until we hit both targets.
 This is an iterative design process and is common in all kinds of design programs.

 Changes to the design at this stage are easier and cheaper to make than if they were discovered at a later phase, and therefore ensuring we get this stage right can help to mitigate major timeline and budget blow-outs in later stages.
 This is a major reason why we spend a lot of time in this stage – to ensure that we can meet targeted specifications in terms of performance, payload, price and reliability.

 Prototyping begins when we’ve analysed the designs and have decided that they’re suitable to progress for further testing.
 This is the stage when we begin producing tangible hardware.
 Our engineering team develops experiments to assess each subsystem and we commission limited production runs of the hardware from third party suppliers.
 We are using additive manufacturing methods and traditional machine-shop style cutting, milling and drilling to produce our prototype hardware.

 We will perform a full engine prototype test once the design team has evaluated and approved all the subsystems.
-We estimate that the bulk of individual component/assembly testing will begin in August 2021 while first engine runs are scheduled for Q1 2022.
-Testing will likely take around one year to complete.
+Testing can take over a year to complete.
 The engine won’t take flight until we’ve thoroughly put it through its paces safely on the ground.

 Manufacturing and Assembly